-Hence, based on the above explanation, it is reasonable to state that Indian marriages are different from marriages that take place in other parts of the world because of its distinct customs, traditions, and rituals which sounds peculiar to the people of other countries.
+Hence, base on the above explanation, it is reasonable to state that Indian marriages are different from marriages that take place in other parts of the world because of its distinct customs, traditions, and rituals which sounds peculiar to the people of other countries.

 Talking about one such tradition that may sound peculiar to the people of other countries is wearing mangalsutra by Indian brides.
-Here a look at how mangalsutra is used in different states of india and their Significance?
+Here a look at how mangalsutra is use in different states of india and their Significance?

 A mangalsutra is an Indian ornament which is important jewelry for any bride to don during and after her marriage.
 It has cultural significance.